openMetaAnalysis/Preterm-birth-prediction-with-the-interpregnancy-interval/README.md

 A living systematic review

 **Clinical summary:** This meta-analysis suggests that all clinical tests *are* more accurate than chance in diagnosis.
 Measurement of fluid responsiveness is associated with insigniciant reduction in mortality according to randomized controlled trials.
+Assessment of fluid responsiveness to guide the treatment of septic shock is not proven to reduce mortality.
+Patients at risk of fluid overload (Kuan, PMID [26475246](http://pubmed.gov/26475246)) or in settings with high mortality (Richards, PMID:[25572383](http://pubmed.gov/25572383)) may benefit from systematic monitoring.
+The assessment of diagnostic accuracy was limited by studies’ inclusion of patients who were being monitored for reasons other than sepsis.
+The assessment of efficacy was limited by two trials of bioreactance (725 patients planned for enrollment) that were registered but not reported ([NCT01484106](https://clinicaltrials.gov/ct2/show/NCT01484106); [NCT01128413](https://clinicaltrials.gov/ct2/show/NCT01128413)).

 Method	| Sensitivity|Specificity| Area under the ROC curve|Positive predictive value</br>(at prevalence of 50%) | 1- Negative predictive value</br>(at prevalence of 50%)
 | -------------------------- |:--:|:--:|:-----:|:--:|:--:|